Last updated on January 29th, 2024 by Jules Winnfield

 Overall, we think that the Gaggia Classic Pro comes with plenty of advantages that many consumers will enjoy.
 The single-boiler, stainless steel machine is a great choice for beginners and experts alike.
 The simplicity is excellent, whether you’re drinking a cup of coffee or making a beautiful, exciting drink with the inclusion of milk.

-The commercial steam wand milk frother is a cinch to operate and can help you to craft stellar barista-style drinks in no time.
+The milk steaming capabilities of the commercial steam wand milk frother is a cinch to operate and can help you to craft stellar barista-style drinks in no time.
 Plus, you don’t have to worry about production thanks to the large water tank and 3-way solenoid valve.

 However, it’s not all grand with the Gaggia Classic Pro.
-As you can tell from this Gaggia Classic Pro review, there are some drawbacks.
+As you can tell from this Gaggia Classic review, there are some drawbacks.
 For one, it’s a bit pricey for an espresso machine.
 Secondly, the Gaggia Classic Pro does not come with a grinder.
-You have to grind the coffee beans yourself or use pre-ground coffee beans.
+You have to grind the coffee beans yourself using a good burr grinder or use pre-ground coffee beans.
 The good news is, you can use coffee pods to get the job done.

 If you’re looking to add a new espresso machine to your kitchen, consider the Gaggia Classic Pro.
 The positives definitely outweigh the negatives with this machine.
-Unless you are looking for a better price point (although it doesn’t get much better than this) or want additional features, such as a programmable machine, dual boiler, or automatic machine, then this looks like a great option for any coffee and espresso consumer.
+Unless you are looking for a better price point (although it doesn’t get much better than this) or want additional features, such as a programmable machine, dual boiler, or automatic machine, then this looks like a great option for any coffee and espresso consumer who wants excellent espresso.

 Last update on 2024-02-10

 For more Gaggia espresso machines to consider, check out our full guide on the Best Gaggia Machines on the market.

 Coffee Has Never Read This Good!

 Sign up for a FREE newsletter to the best home brewing tips and guides